nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 4. This results in  `Command` object (more precisely, an object of one of its subclasses e.g. `DeleteCommand`) being returned.
 5. `Duke` then calls `execute()` within the `Command` object which then executes the specified command.
 6. Upon the completion of `execute()` an object of type `CommandResult` is returned to `Duke` and the feedback is displayed to the User
+7. Within the `Parser` classes, all the input of the User will also be checked to ensure that no error messages come up during execution

 ### Storage component